arimah/condict/packages/ui/src/menu/README.md

 ## `<Menu.Item>`

 The `<Menu.Item>` component represents an activatable menu item.
 If children are passed to the component, they will be placed inside a submenu of the item.
-You can attach a [command][] to a menu item, which overrides the `disabled`, `shortcut` and `onActivate` props.
+You can attach a [command][] to a menu item, which overrides the `shortcut` and `onActivate` props.
+The command can also disable the menu item.

 When an item has a submenu, note the following: